DataCueCo/datacue-help/docs/install/woocommerce.md

     [datacue-banners static-img="/path/to/img.jpg" static-link="/link/to/category"]
     ```

 4. The default layout DataCue uses for your banners shows 2 dynamic banners and 1 static banner on one row.
-You can customize this by going to `Banners > Settings` in your DataCue dashboard.
+You can customize this by going to `Settings > Banners` in your DataCue dashboard.
 Read more about it [here](/banners/layout.html).
 Alternatively, find out how to build your own [custom layout](#custom-layout).

 #### Changing your static banner later